-- Can I see a virtual tour of the clinic, before committing?
+- Can I arrange a visit to the clinic, to look around, without obligation, before committing?

 Few people successfully make it into long term recovery without the help of the bigger group around them.

-Step 3 - Planning A Budget For Rehab
+Step 3 - Set A Budget

-Local mutual aid meetings *can* be a huge help, and can be a source of potential sponsors and sober mentors for the future.
+AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
 But at the early stages, it's important to get safe and comfortable professional help to detox.